theleveragedguess/algorist/part_1/chapter_5/README.md

 __Topological Sorting__

-Topological sorting is the most operation on directed acyclic graphs (DAGs).
+Topological sorting is the most important operation on directed acyclic graphs (DAGs).
 It orders the vertices on a line such that all directed edges go from left to right.
 Such an ordering cannot exist if the graph contains a directed cycle, because there is no way you can keep going right on a line and still return back to where you started from!
-Each DAG has at least one topological sort and they let us find the shortest (or longest) path from a vertex as well as ordering vertices.
+Each DAG has at least one topological sorting and they let us find the shortest (or longest) path from a vertex as well as ordering vertices.
 Topological sorting proves very useful in essentially any algorithmic problem on directed graphs.
 Topological sorting can be performed efficiently using depth-first searching.
-A directed graph is a DAG if and only no back edges are encountered.
+A directed graph is a DAG if and only if no back edges are encountered.
 Labeling the vertices in the reverse order that they are marked _processed_ finds a topological sort of a DAG.
-Consider what happens to each directed edge $\{x,y\}$ as we encounter it exploring vertex $x$:
+Consider what happens to each directed edge $(x,y)$ as we encounter it exploring vertex $x$:
 * If $y$ is currently _undiscovered_, then we start a DFS of $y$ before we can continue with $x$.
 Thus $y$ is marked _completed_ before $x$ is, and $x$ appears before $y$ in the topological order, as it must.
-* If $y$ is _discovered_ but not _completed_, then $\{x,y\}$ is a back edge, which is forbidden in a DAG.
+* If $y$ is _discovered_ but not _completed_, then $(x,y)$ is a back edge, which is forbidden in a DAG.
-* Uf $y$ is _processed_, then it will have been so labeled before $x$.
+* If $y$ is _processed_, then it will have been so labeled before $x$.
 Therefore, $x$ appears before $y$ in the topological order, as it must.

 ```c
 void process_vertex_late(int v)